dpiscia/mirror_paudm/README.md

 npm install
 ```

-Now database connections have to configured
+Now database connections have to be configured
 Edit config file

 ```javascript